danfuzz/samizdat/doc/language-guide/02-data.md

 #### Int

-An `int` is a signed arbitrary-precision integer value, sometimes called a "bigint" or "BigInteger" (even though they aren't always actually that big).
+An `Int` is a signed arbitrary-precision integer value, sometimes called a "bigint" or "BigInteger" (even though they aren't always actually that big).